hzeller/beagleg/README.md

 axis endstop).

 ![Bumps board][BUMPS-img]
+(Just for reference.
+This has one missing Pololu driver, so the second connector wouldn't work).

 ### Configuration tip
 For a particular machine, you might have some settings you always want to